-- a.
-The Board:
+- a. the Board;

-- b.
-The Company Secretary of the Company;
+- b. any executives; and

-- c.
-Any executives.
+- c. the Company Secretary.

 The Restricted Persons of the Company are to be subject to restrictions on trading in the Company's shares at certain times of the year.
 Restrictions also apply where any Restricted Persons are exposed to inside information in the course of their duties in accordance with the Insider Trading Policy (see Section 6 below).